kernel-cyrus/lightbox/README.md

 You can start running and debugging the kernel with gdb or ddd just by the `start-kernel.sh` script.

-My Running Host: x86 PC + Ubuntu 20.04
+Host Environment: x86 PC + Ubuntu 20.04

 Download Lightbox
 -----------------------------